tardate/LittleCodingKata/ruby/html-color-sort/README.md

 Using ruby to sort HTML Colors; cassidoo's interview question of the week (2025-12-01).
 But with one hand tied behind your back ... no built-in sorting methods allowed!
-Compared the intuitive insertion sort with a merge sort and benchmarked the difference.
+I compare an intuitive insertion sort with a merge sort and benchmark the difference.

 ## Notes